smarthomeNG/plugins/uzsu/README.md

 * __interval__: integer, sets the time span in seconds between the automatic triggers based on the interpolation calculation

 * __initage__: integer, sets the amount of seconds the plugin should go back in time at startup to find the last UZSU item and triggers that right on startup of the plugin.
-This is useless if interpolation is active as the interpolated time will get set an init anyhow.
+This is useless if interpolation is active as the interpolated time will get set on init anyhow.

 * __itemtype__: the type of the item that should be changed by the UZSU.
 This is set automatically on init and should not be touched.